sagniknayak/Hangman/README.md

 # Hangman
-A game made developed by me, idea given by Saraswat Majumdar.
+A game made developed by me.

 The Hangman.py file consists of the primitive code that I did while trying to implement GUI using tkinter for the first time.